suntar/tcl-device_role/Readme.md

 Usage:
 ```tcl
 Package require DeviceRole
 set dev [DeviceRole mult0 voltmeter]
 set v [dev get_volt]
 ```

 This device roles are not universal.
-All real devices have different capabilities.
-But in many cases some simple operations are needed, then DeviceRole library can be useful.
+All real devices have different capabilities, but in many cases some simple operations are needed, then DeviceRole library can be useful.
 For example, a program for NMR measurements can use a device with a "sweeper" role to sweep field (or frequency), and a device with "gauge" role to perform some measurements